carolynlupi/Text-Editor/README.md

 Viewing the application in the browser will also give users the ability to download the application allowing it to be used offline.

-To make any further additions, start by cloning the repo in the command line git clone https://github.com/rmessett15/PWA-Text-Editor.git, or forking the repo.

 ## Features